Teaching the “Habits of Success”.

 1. Prepare for Success.

 Have a school prep chat with your kids.
 Let them know that you’re going to be making some changes.
 There will be no long lectures or discussions.
 But instead, you are starting a new set of daily routines.
 These include: no more nagging or prodding or pushing from mom or dad.
 Your kids might begin to celebrate about now but it is wise for them to hold the applause.
-Yet, you’re making the commitment to stop all that nagging and prodding that you may have used in the past.
+Yet, you’re committing to stop all that nagging and prodding that you may have used in the past.

 After all, it was exhausting and frustrating, and worst of all things never got any better.
 Instead, you just ended up with more nagging and yelling and upsets.
 So from this point forward, none of that.

 Instead…No no Goodies Till the Work is Done.
 This is the magic.

-We often make the mistake of setting up life so that that kids to enjoy all the goodies.
+We often make the mistake of setting up life so that kids to enjoy all the goodies.
 For example toys, TV, computer, phone, playing ball, friends, video games, etc. before they do their homework and chores.
 This is a major mistake.
 Why? because we give up or leverage who wants to leave the fun stuff go back and do some work?
 No one!

 So, we need to think differently and honor the “Habits of Success”.
 We will turn things around and make sure that their work is done before we give them access to the goodies they enjoy.
 We focus on controlling access to the goodies so that there’s no play unless the work is done.